Our Winnebago View suspension needed a few upgrades to minimize body roll while improving ride comfort. What were they and did they work?

 Our Winnebago View Suspension Upgrades

 They are maintenance free, do not leak air, and do not require air-lines or compressors.
 SumoSprings are manufactured in a variety of heights, diameters and densities to support multiple front and rear applications.

-The new SumoSprings on the left (photo above) are a manufactured compressed rubber block that take the place of the original factory bump stops.
+The SumoSprings on the left (photos above) are a manufactured compressed rubber block that take the place of the original factory bump stops.